findy-network/findy-network.github.io/content/en/blog/the-time-is-now/index.md

 you can roll up your sleeves and implement it yourself.
 If this is not an option, select a product that ensures compatibility with multiple flavors of SSI credentials and data exchange protocols so that interoperability with other parties is possible.
-After all, if there is no interoperability, there is no decentralization.
+After all, interoperability is one of the decentralization enablers.

 ## The Time Is Now